conectado/conectado-blog/content/sharing-io-resources.md

 * [Tokio's Shared State docs](https://tokio.rs/tokio/tutorial/shared-state)
 * [Alice Rhyl's Shared mutable state in Rust](https://draft.ryhl.io/blog/shared-mutable-state/)

-### CSP-style (Actor model)
+### Channels

 > [!NOTE]
-> The code for this section can be found in the [csp](./csp) directory.
+> The code for this section can be found in the [channels](./channels) directory.

 So the classic way to avoid this pitfall is to use channels.

-There are actually 2 patterns that use the channel primitive, CSP-style and actor model.
+There are actually 2 patterns that use the channel primitive.
 The differences are subtle and they are not the focus of this article.

 Instead of having a mutex to share state among connections, we have a single task that manages the state, therefore a Mutex isn't needed, instead we use a channel to send messages to that task.